|Allegro CL version 10.0|

 However, certain features of the binding model are visible to programmers and users, such as the bind index (which we describe below).
 In order to understand these features, it is necessary to understand some of the multiprocessing binding model.
 And, so long as the information is not used to get around proper ways of doing things, general understanding of the model is probably desirable.

-Releases of Allegro CL prior to 6.2 used a standard (narrow) shallow binding model: the value slot of a symbol held the current binding of the current process.
+Releases of Allegro CL prior to 6.2 used a narrow form of the standard shallow binding model: the value slot of a symbol held the current binding of the current process.
 (The global value was held in a separate slot.)
 Each process had an associated bindstack with bindings recorded.
 Switching processes required unwinding out the current set of bindings and winding in the newly current processes bindings.
 This made accessing the current value in a process fast, but made both process switching and accessing the binding in another process slow.

-Allegro CL uses a wide binding variant of shallow binding.
+Allegro CL now uses a wide variant of shallow binding.
 A symbol has a logically wide value cell; it is conceptually a vector of values, one for each process.
 Each process's bindstack has an index by which the symbol's value vector is accessed, so that every process has immediate access to its own set of current bindings.
 Because of the way the conceptual value-vector is implemented, the bindstacks need not be unwound and rewound when the current process changes.

 One consequence of the new model is symbol-value access for wide binding is slightly slower than for narrow binding; an extra indirection is needed into the value vector in order to access a symbol's value.
 However, since wide binding is still a shallow-binding technique, it is still much faster than deep binding.